 I’m definitely into this idea!
 For inspiration and ideas, check out the entree section of my recipes page (most of my recipes are simple and quick.
 I also suggest the slow cooker recipes because they can be prepped in the morning, then ready when you get home from work).
 But, let me make this even easier for you.
 Here are my top 5 quick and easy dinners (My “Dinner deck”); 1.
 Scrambled eggs with spinach and whatever veggie I have in the fridge, 2.
 Large salad with grilled chicken, 3.
 Minute rice and veggies (and whatever protein I have in the fridge), 4.
 A grilled cheese sandwich and a side of steamed veggies (I keep frozen veggies in the freezer at all times), 5.
 Frozen meal or quick Boboli pizza (what?
 A dietitian can eat frozen meals too you know.
 I prefer Healthy Choice, Lean Cuisine and especially Kashi).

 - Avoid hunger.
 Eat regular meals and snacks.
 Make sure you have some protein foods such as yogurt, tuna, beans or chicken for most meals.
 Some research suggests that protein helps you feel full longer.

 I would change this to “Don’t Ignore Hunger”.
 Allow yourself to get hungry, just don’t ignore it.
 When you ignore your hunger you set yourself up for binges.
 Not only that but the longer you go without food, the slower your metabolism will be when you do eat.

-QUESTION: What is you favorite fruit or vegetable with which to travel??
-For me it’s clementines, cherry tomatoes, and baby carrots.
+QUESTION: What is your favorite fruit or vegetable with which to travel??
+For me, it’s clementines, cherry tomatoes, and baby carrots.
 I pack them in my lunches and even put them in my purse when I run errands.